AmirRezaM75/note-learning-go/01-setting-up-your-go-environement.md

 ```

 Each possible operation is called a *target*.
 The `.DEFAULT_GOAL` defines which target is run when no target is
 specified.
 The word before the colon is the name of the target.
-Any words after the target (like vet in the line build:
+Any words after the target (like vet in the line
-vet)
+`build:vet`)
 are the other targets that must be run before the specified target runs.
 The tasks that are performed by the target are
 on the indented lines after the target.
 The `.PHONY` line keeps make from getting confused if you ever create a
 directory in your project with the same name as a target.